 PUBLIC TOURS

 I generally offer public tours from the late spring through to December.
-I try to list them all here beforehand, but the best way to keep up-to-date with whatever I've got coming up is to subscribe to my Toronto History Weekly newsletter, which you can do for free here.
+I try to list them all here beforehand, but the best way to keep up-to-date with whatever I've got coming up is to subscribe to my Toronto Time Traveller newsletter, which you can do for free here.
 You can also follow me on Bluesky: @adambunch.bsky.social.

 Length: Approximately 2 hours.